sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 ### Dependencies

 The `SphinxModuleProxy` makes several calls to OpenZeppelin's Contracts library and Gnosis Safe's contracts.
-We test that the interactions with these contracts work properly in the [unit tests for the `SphinxModuleProxy`](TODO(end)), but we don't thoroughly test the internals of these external contracts.
+We test that the interactions with these contracts work properly in the [unit tests for the `SphinxModuleProxy`](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/packages/contracts/test/SphinxModuleProxy.t.sol), but we don't thoroughly test the internals of these external contracts.
 Instead, we rely on the assumption that they're secure and have been thoroughly tested by their authors.
 These contracts are:
-- OpenZeppelin vTODO(end):
+- OpenZeppelin v4.9.3:
-  - [`ReentrancyGuard`](TODO(end)): Prevents re-entrancy attacks in the `approve` and `execute` function in the `SphinxModuleProxy`.
+  - [`ReentrancyGuard`](https://docs.openzeppelin.com/contracts/4.x/api/security#ReentrancyGuard): Prevents re-entrancy attacks in the `approve` and `execute` function in the `SphinxModuleProxy`.
-  - [`MerkleProof`](TODO(end)): Verifies that a Merkle leaf belongs to a Merkle root, given a Merkle proof.
+  - [`MerkleProof`](https://docs.openzeppelin.com/contracts/4.x/api/utils#MerkleProof): Verifies that a Merkle leaf belongs to a Merkle root, given a Merkle proof.
 - Gnosis Safe:
-  - `Enum` ([v1.3.0](TODO(end)), [v1.4.1](TODO(end))): Contains the types of operations that can occur in a Gnosis Safe (i.e. `Call` and `DelegateCall`).
+  - `Enum` ([v1.3.0](https://github.com/safe-global/safe-contracts/blob/v1.3.0-libs.0/contracts/common/Enum.sol), [v1.4.1](https://github.com/safe-global/safe-contracts/blob/v1.4.1-build.0/contracts/common/Enum.sol)): Contains the types of operations that can occur in a Gnosis Safe (i.e. `Call` and `DelegateCall`).
-  - [`GnosisSafe`](TODO(end)): Contains the logic for verifying Gnosis Safe owner signature and executing the user's transactions.
+  - [`GnosisSafe`](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/specs/introduction.md#supported-gnosis-safe-versions): Contains the logic for verifying Gnosis Safe owner signature and executing the user's transactions.

 ## Footnotes

-[^1]: The Gnosis Safe owners can cancel a Merkle root that hasn't been approved on-chain by signing a new Merkle root that has the same deployment nonce, then approving it on-chain.
+[^1]: The Gnosis Safe owners can cancel a Merkle root that hasn't been approved on-chain by signing a new Merkle root that has the same deployment nonce and approving it on-chain.
 This prevents the old Merkle root from ever being approved.

 [^2]: It's not possible to reuse a signed Merkle root in a different `SphinxModuleProxy` because we include the address of the `SphinxModuleProxy` in the `APPROVE` Merkle leaf, and we check that this field matches `address(this)` in the `SphinxModuleProxy`'s `approve` function.

-[^3]: It's not possible to reuse a signed Merkle root in a diferent Gnosis Safe because the Merkle root can only be executed in one `SphinxModuleProxy`, and each `SphinxModuleProxy` can only execute transactions on one Gnosis Safe.
+[^3]: It's not possible to reuse a signed Merkle root in a different Gnosis Safe because the Merkle root can only be executed in one `SphinxModuleProxy`, and each `SphinxModuleProxy` can only execute transactions on one Gnosis Safe.